z3y/shaders/Documentation~/CreatingVariants.md

 ## Including Other Shaders

-It is possible to stack other shaders by including a `.litshader` outside of any code blocks.
+It is possible to stack other shaders by including a `.litshader` outside of code blocks.
 To stack an output of a previous function you can redefine it and access the previous function inside it.
 [Example](/Shaders/Samples/Stacked.litshader)

 ## Optional Includes

-Using `#include_optional ""` instead of `#include ""` will only include the file if it exists so it doesnt cause errors.
-This also works on .litshader file types.
+Using `#include_optional ""` instead of `#include ""` will only include the file if it exists, so it doesn't cause errors.
+This also works on `.litshader` file types.
 With this it is possible to make a global include with code that will be included in all shaders, it works as stacked shader.
 The default template will include file at path `Assets/Settings/LitShaderConfig.litshader`.

-If the include didnt exist at first, the shader will still register it as a dependency and automatically re-import it.
+If a file at the included path doesn't exist, the importer will still register it as a dependency and automatically re-import it when its created.

 ## Custom Interpolators